Institutional infrastructure

 Business Development

-14+ years heading capital-markets and risk advisory practices at Big Four firms.
-EMEA Head of Capital Markets at a leading management consultancy.
-Senior advisory mandates at Morgan Stanley, HSBC, Credit Suisse, and KPMG covering trading risk, regulation, and front-office transformation.
+20+ years across capital-markets and risk advisory practices at leading management consultancies and the Big Four.
+Senior mandates at Morgan Stanley, HSBC, and Credit Suisse covering trading risk, regulation, and front-office transformation.

 Paulo Rosario